 I have 2 colours S and Z mint and Mike recently became the beneficiary of a spare Uffe had.

 In the search for all the ABU plugs, I am

 still looking for a Kynoch, small size Black Rakan, and a jointed Killer if it exists , of any colour or

 size, for my lure display.

-Old Record spinners/spoons such as Ideal X, Pike, Pendeldraget, Kelly, Doublespinnaren are still very scarce and yet to be found in my collection also.
+Old Record spinners/spoons such as Ideal X, Pike, Pendeldraget, Kelly, Doublespinnaren are still very scarce and more need to be found for my collection also.